parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 might do better (i.e. things outside my control would allow me to score higher).
 I'd have been happier to have learnt that "you are doing okay, but here are some areas to improve upon".
 The score's sole purpose was to satisfy some bureaucrat that they had a good "objective" performance measurement system in place.
-It's *effect* was to create confusion and demotivate people.
+Its *effect* was to create confusion and demotivate people.
 I'd go further and say that it probably dehumanizes managers as well, who are forced to convert imprecise judgments of performance ("below expectations", "on track", "above